Aneto: First ascent

 On 18 July 1842, Platon de Tchihatcheff (Чихачёв, Chikhachev), a former Russian officer vacationing in Luchon, left from Bagnères-de-Luchon accompanied by guides Pierre Sanio de Luz, Luchonnais Bernard Arrazau and Pierre Redonnet.
 Also in the party were Albert de Franqueville, a Norman botanist, and his guide, Jean Sors.
 They took the trail from the Hospice de France, crossed the Benasque Pass, then spent the night at the La Renclusa shelter, a simple construction of dry rocks that is now a large mountain refuge.

 The next day, they crossed a pass towards Alba pass and lost their way on the south slope around Lake Gregueña.
 Late in the day, at the end of their strength, they took refuge for the night in a cabin near the Vallibierna valley.

 As the sun rose the next morning, the group left for the Coroné pass.
 Despite a fear of crevasses, they decided to approach the summit by the glacier.
 After climbing a ridge only a few metres wide (named the "Bridge of Muhammad" by Albert de Franqueville as it is believed, according to a Muslim legend that says that the entrance to Paradise is as narrow as the blade of a scimitar on which only the righteous pass), they reached the summit on 20 July 1842, where they constructed a cairn and left a bottle containing each climber's name.
 Tchihatcheff wanted to open a more direct route back across the glacier, but his companions flatly refused, forcing him to yield.
 Four days later he performed a second ascent with another group, pursuing the same objective that his first companions had denied him.
 On crossing the Portillon, in view of the cracks that furrowed the glacier, a mutiny almost started, but finally, after everyone tied themselves to a big rope, they crossed the chasms and the passage of Muhammad was defeated a second time.

-Thereafter Aneto entered into the dynamics of dissemination and popularization of the Pyrenees peaks.
+Thereafter Aneto entered into the dynamics of dissemination and popularity of the Pyrenees peaks.
 In France, its ascension became a great classic and every spring tourist to Bagneres de Luchon had to try it.
 Henry Spont wrote a book reflecting on this experience, simply titled Le Néthou, describing the trip, the schedule and recommended equipment.